 In this part of the course we are going to study arithmetic in the ring of integers \mathbb{Z} .
 We are going to focus on particular properties of this ring.
 Our choice of properties is motivated by an analogy to be drawn later between integers and polynomials.
-In fact, there is a general class of rings to which one can extend this analogy, called Euclidean rings, but in this course we shall not discuss them beyond providing some margin notes.
+In fact, there is a general class of rings to which one can extend this analogy, called Euclidean rings; they are discussed briefly in Appendix C.